When Your Child Has Cancer: Explaining To The Children When They Are Diagnosed With Cancer

 - Talk about the types of activities that the child can partake in or will have to avoid during the treatment.
 For example, he or she might not be able to ride a bike, swim, or attend school for the time being.
 Focus on cultivating other strengths and abilities of the individual child.

 - Give the child hope by planning appropriate activities that he/she can look forward to after completion of each part/regime of the treatment.
-For example, during a 2-week break in between chemotherapy, you can plan for an outing to the Sea Aquarium during off-peak hours.
+For example, during a 2-week break in between chemotherapy, you can plan for an outing.

 - Communicate to the child that the family and the doctors are doing everything possible to make the child better.
 Children need to know that treating the cancer will be difficult but that you will stick together to get through it.

 - Give a time frame.
-Explain that treatment will take certain number of months of years and there may be delays.
+Explain that treatment will take certain number of months or years and there may be delays.